 I've changed the script since entering.
 Can I enter a revised draft?

-No. Please proof read your entry draft and make sure it's the draft you'd like to enter.
-We cannot accept revisions.
+We may allow this on a case-by-case basis.
+In general, we recommend that you proofread your entry draft and make sure it's the draft you'd like to enter.
+We are under no obligation to accept any revisions.

 If my script is optioned or sold after I enter, is it still eligible?

 Yes.
 As long as it wasn't optioned or sold at the time you entered it, it will still be eligible.
 However, please notify us if your script has entered any sale or option agreement so that it can be omitted from being sent to production companies.
 It may still be considered by managers or agents.

 Do you take any kind of ownership or rights over the screenplays entered into the contest?